Swimming Tradition

 Ron Karnaugh went on to be a double state champion during the 1984 season, winning both the 200 IM and 100 Backstroke titles.
 He continued after graduation to become the most prominent of all SHP swimmers, finishing 6th in the 200 IM at the 1992 Olympic Games in Barcelona, and becoming the American record holder in the event in 1993.

-• The 2022-23 Team with the Non-Public A State Championship Trophy
+• The 2021-22 Team with the Non-Public A State Championship Trophy

-• 2023-24 Senior Richard Poplawski holds three school records in the 200 Freestyle, 500 Freestyle, and 100 Butterfly
+• 2024 graduate Richard Poplawski holds five school records - the 200 Freestyle, 200 IM, 100 Butterfly, 500 Freestyle, and 100 Backstroke, as well as being part of all three school record relays.

 • Pictured above, Ron Karnaugh ’84 – Former American Record Holder in the 200 IM.